NodeScriptLang/guides/src/tutorials/json-essentials.md

 ## Nested objects and arrays

 JSON objects and arrays are _compound_ types, meaning they can be composed of other data types, including other objects and arrays.
-Objects ocurring within other objects are often referred to as "nested".
+Objects occurring within other objects are often referred to as "nested".

 <iframe width="100%" height="640" src="https://embed.nodescript.dev/?graphId=19pEAyllZC0t0jaU&theme=auto&zoom=.8" title="Nesting 1" frameborder="0" allowfullscreen></iframe>

-Simple nested objects can also be composed with just Object node by using `.` in the key.
+Simple nested objects can also be composed with just an Object node by using `.` in the key.

 <iframe width="100%" height="640" src="https://embed.nodescript.dev/?graphId=VvxxKvp7VTNJ5eQP&theme=auto&zoom=.8" title="Nesting 2" frameborder="0" allowfullscreen></iframe>